codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 **Organization** from the drop-down menu.
 Remember your organization name as you will use it later in the Codefresh side.
 Select an expiration date for your token

+>**NOTE**
-> At the time of writing Azure DevOps does not have the option to create a token that is valid for ever.
-Choose a large time period and make sure that you have a policy in place for renewing your tokens so that Codefresh can continue to read your Git repo.
+At the time of writing, Azure DevOps does not have the option to create a token without an expiration date.
+Choose a long time period and make sure that you have a policy in place for renewing your tokens so that Codefresh can continue to read your Git repo.

 {% include image.html